top of page

 Africentric Chaplains play a crucial role in delivering spiritual support that reflects African traditions and values.
 They recognize that spirituality is uniquely personal and influenced by one's cultural background.
 For example, Reverend Beverly Ellis and Reverend Linda "LJ" Jackson dedicate their lives to serving individuals in various settings, including healthcare, the church, and community organizations.

 Chaplain Ellis and Jackson have provided care for thousands of patients, ensuring that cultural contexts inform the healing process.
-With about one-third of American adults reporting experiencing feelings of loneliness weekly, their work as Africentric Chaplains, grounded in culture and deep spirituality, can profoundly impact healing in places where gathering with family and friends is restricted due to hospitalization.
+With about one-third of American adults reporting feelings of loneliness weekly, their work as Africentric Chaplains, grounded in culture and deep spirituality, can profoundly impact healing in places where gathering with family and friends is restricted due to hospitalization.
 By honoring their cultural identities, these chaplains build meaningful connections with patients, offering comfort during some of life’s most challenging moments.

 Embracing Ancestor Wisdom